ncdu-import

 Figuring out what’s taking up space is a well-known issue, with a variety of great tools for it… if we’re talking about files on a local hard drive.

-Tools like the textual ncdu
+Tools like the textual ncdu and the graphical

 baobab let you start with a